-3.3 Update on the proposal to consolidate and expand Breast Screening Services at Bath St Warrington
+3.3 Update on the proposal to consolidate and expand Breast Screening Services at Bath St Warrington mobile services as required.)
+As this is a cessation of service at one location, public consultation was required.

 In the second and final phase of the reconfiguration of breast services, work is underway to expand and improve the existing breast screening centre at Bath St. Health and Wellbeing Centre.